 Some operators, like Swiss Rail, manage their maintenance very well but many others base these important decisions on a mix of gut feeling and experience.
 The real key to making better planning and management decisions is predictive asset and maintenance management.

-HPE has partnered with specialists and used its 40 years of travel and transportation experience to integrate its solutions into this application, which is designed specifically for the rail industry.
+DXC has partnered with specialists and used its 40 years of travel and transportation experience to integrate its solutions into this application, which is designed specifically for the rail industry.

 Complex solutions have been tied together into one holistic system that generates very accurate predictability and helps operators to dramatically cut costs.
 Rather than concentrating on every nut and bolt, IIM cuts the whole network into segments of any specified length.